Introduction:

 Very bright or harsh lighting can ruin the soft layered effect.

-Always choose warm, indirect lighting whenpossible.
+Always choose warm, indirect lighting when possible.
 Mistakee: Not matching the Room Style

 A rustic beam ceiling in a very modern space can feel out of place.